moraisaugusto/spotify-downloader/README.md

-# Another Dotfiles
+# Spotify Downloader

-__Another dotfiles__ is a collection of ZSH and VIM configurations based on [robbyrussell/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and [nicknisi/dotfiles](https://github.com/nicknisi/dotfiles).
+__Spotify Downloader__ is a app that download your the spotify playlist, convert all musics to mp3 and write the tag3d.
+This was created only for educational use.

 ### Prerequisites